 Temperature Changes Cause Issues

-If you live in a region where extreme temperatures occur on both sides of the spectrum, brick houses are not the best option.
+If you live in a region where extreme temperatures occur on both sides of the spectrum, brick houses might not be the best option.
 This weather causes buildings to expand and contract, and brick does not have a lot of give in this area.
+Consistently fluctuating can lead to some of the above issues like foundation shift, mortar wear, and mold issues.

 Remodeling is Difficult

-If you want to remodel the exterior of your brick home, such as add a room or two, it’s difficult to match the original brick.
+If you want to remodel the exterior of your brick home, such as add a room, it’s difficult to match the original brick.
 New wiring, windows, and plumbing will also cost more than in a wood framed house.

-If you qualify as a hero, head on over to our sign up page and fill out the information needed.
+If you qualify as a hero, head on over to sign up by filling out the information needed.
 Our specialists will call you and be your advocate for the home buying process- and they will also save you money!